 Henrik has a Master of Fine Arts in Music for Motion Pictures and Contemporary Media from the European Academy of Fine Arts, where he also received the Mychael Danna Scholarship.
 Henrik won the Young Talent Award at the Krakow Film Music Festival in 2020 and in 2017 and was picked as the winner by Hans Zimmer and Lorne Balfe on Nat Geo’s “Show Us Your Musical Genius” film scoring competition.

-co-owner of StudioTerra
+Sound Engineer, Videographer and co-owner of StudioTerra

 With more than 20 years experience in audio engineering, Manos Psarris studied electronic engineering at Piraeus University of Applied Sciences and received his masters in piano from the Conservatory of Glyfada.
 His final thesis focused on Speaker Design & Acoustics and he attended and presented at seminars from Meyer Sound on "Sound System Design and Implementation".
 Manos is co-owner of the StudioTerra recording studio, and is a highly sought after audio engineer for live venues and studio recordings.